Per Pedersen Tjøstland: Prison

+Tjøstland was arrested in 1945.
 In 1946, he was sentenced to five years of forced labour for treason, and was released from prison in 1949.

 Family and legacy

 He had six children and 20 grandchildren.
 In 2014, his granddaughter Ida Jackson (née Tjøstland Søland) published the book Morfar, Hitler og jeg ("My Grandfather, Hitler, and I"), after discovering by reading the Norwegian Wikipedia article about her grandfather that he was a well-known Nazi activist.